barricklab/breseq/src/doc/usage.rst

 .. option:: --base-quality-cutoff=<int>

    Ignore bases with a quality score lower than this value when calling mutations.
 This accommodates Illumina formats that use quality scores of 2 to flag bad data.
-These bases are still used for aligning to the reference genome and are shown highlighted in yellow when drawing alignments.
+These bases are still used for aligning to the reference genome and are shown highlighted in yellow when drawing alignments, but they do not contribute to read alignment evidence.
 Default: 3

+.. option:: --predict-polymorphisms

+   Identify and predict the frequencies of SNPs and small indels that are polymorphic (appear in only a subpopulation of reads).
+See :ref:`polymorphism-prediction` for additional options and note that this option is still experimental.

 :program:`bam2aln`
 ------------------